 The NuStar Logistics debt securities will be either senior debt securities or subordinated debt securities of NuStar Logistics.
 All debt securities will be unsecured.
-The NuStar Logistics senior debt securities will have the same rank as all of NuStar Logistics' and KPOP's other unsecured and unsubordinated debt, including debt outstanding under its revolving credit facility, its term loan agreement; the term loan of KPOP's United Kingdom subsidiary, its 6.875% senior notes due 2012 and its 6.05% senior notes due 2013.
+The NuStar Logistics senior debt securities will have the same rank as all of NuStar Logistics' and NPOP's other unsecured and unsubordinated debt.
 The subordinated debt securities will be subordinated to senior indebtedness as described under "Provisions Only in the Subordinated Indenture-Subordinated Debt Securities Subordinated to Senior Debt" below.

-If NuStar Logistics offers senior debt securities, it will issue them under the senior indenture among NuStar Logistics, NuStar Energy, as guarantor, and the Bank of New York, as trustee, dated as of July 15, 2002, as supplemented by a supplemental indenture.
-Under its existing indenture, on July 15, 2002, NuStar Logistics issued \$100 million of its 6.875% senior notes due 2012 and on March 18, 2003, issued \$250 million of its 6.05% senior notes due 2013.
-If NuStar Logistics offers subordinated debt securities, it will issue them under a subordinated indenture among NuStar Logistics, NuStar Energy, as guarantor, and the Bank of New York, as trustee.
+If NuStar Logistics offers senior debt securities, it will issue them under the senior indenture among NuStar Logistics, NuStar Energy, as guarantor, and Wells Fargo Bank, National Association (as successor-in-interest to The Bank of New York), as trustee, dated as of July 15, 2002, as supplemented by a supplemental indenture.
+If NuStar Logistics offers subordinated debt securities, it will issue them under a subordinated indenture among NuStar Logistics, NuStar Energy, as guarantor, and the trustee.
 The senior indenture and a form of the subordinated indenture have been filed as exhibits to the registration statement of which this prospectus is a part.